Jenniferosei/QnA/README.md

 •	useState: To manage states.
 Returns a stateful value and an updater function to update it.

 •	useEffect: To manage side-effects like API calls, subscriptions, timers, mutations, and more.
+  [What is useEffect for?
+What does useEffect do?
+By using this Hook, you tell React that your component needs to do something after render.
+React will remember the function you passed (we'll refer to it as our “effect”), and call it later after performing the DOM updates.]

 •	useContext: To return the current value for a context.